ISISComputingGroup/ibex_developers_manual/doc/overview/First-Time-Build.md

 ### NI DAQ

 It is recommended that developers only install this if they know that they will at some point be using a DAQ mx.
-If you do not do this step, you will be unable to run certain IOCs (e.g. riken power supplies, muon separator), and consequently some of their tests will fail.
+If you do not do this step, you will be unable to run certain IOCs (e.g. RIKEN power supplies, muon separator), and consequently some of their tests will fail.

 Some IOCs depends on DAQMX binaries from national instruments.
 Go to http://sine.ni.com/psp/app/doc/p/id/psp-268 or if not go here https://www.ni.com/en-gb/support/downloads/drivers/download.ni-daqmx.html#311818 and download the latest DAQMX drivers.
 When installing, ensure you check the box to install DAQMX.